VigneshArunachalam97/Tiwi_ROH_analysis/README.md

       Rscript /home/n11142006/TIwi_data/Script/Functions/Merge_annotation_for_plink.R "../../3_Association_results/../ ".mlma"

-Finally, Now we have completed the regional-wide ROH association analysis for the given population
+Finally, Now we have completed the regional-wide ROH association analysis for the given population.